-Parkinson's is a progressive disorder of the central nervous system that results in tremor, slowed movement, and muscle rigidity.
+Parkinson's disease is a progressive disorder of the central nervous system that results in tremor, slowed movement, and muscle rigidity.
 There is no cure for PD, but some conventional medications are available to treat symptoms of the disease.

-The administration of individual cannabinoids also likely addresses various PD symptoms.
+The administration of isolated cannabinoids also likely addresses various PD symptoms.
 According to a series of case summaries published in the Journal of Clinical Pharmacy and Therapeutics in 2014, daily cannabidiol treatment reduced symptoms REM sleep behavior disorder (RBD) in patients with Parkinson's.
 Placebo-controlled clinical data further reports that CBD administration is associated with improved "quality of life" and "well being" in PD patients.
 The compound has also been shown to mitigate symptoms of psychosis in patients with the disease.

 As a result, some experts in the field now speculate that "various cannabinoids or other compounds targeting the endogenous cannabinoid system might be useful in the treatment of PD symptoms."

 Finseth et al. 2015.
 Self-reported efficacy of cannabis and other complementary medicine modalities by Parkinson's disease patients in Colorado.
 Evidence-Based Complementary and Alternative Medicine [open access publication].

 Venderova et al. 2002.
 Survey on cannabis use in Parkinson's disease: Subjective improvement of motor symptoms.
 Movement Disorders 19: 1102-1106.

 Kindred et al. 2017.
 Cannabis use in people with Parkinson's disease and multiple sclerosis: A web-based investigation.
 Complimentary Therapies in Medicine 33: 99-104.